MultiCraft/repixture/mods/rp_default/API.md

 Returns true if the given biome is considered to be a 'dry' biome (e.g. for dry grass).
 Custom or unknown biomes are never dry.

-### `default.container_label_formspec_element(meta)`
-Returns a formspec string for a given node metadata that adds a white 'label' formspec element on top of the formspec showing the current label of the node (added with the "label and graphite") item.
-The node label is defined in the metadata string `"name"`.

-Useful for all container nodes that can be labelled that way.

-If the label is empty, an empty formspec string will be returned.

 ## Functions for builtin biomes